Java syntax: try-catch-finally statements

 The statements within the try block are executed, and if any of them throws an exception, execution of the block is discontinued and the exception is handled by the catch block.
 There may be multiple catch blocks, in which case the first block with an exception variable whose type matches the type of the thrown exception is executed.

 Java SE 7 also introduced multi-catch clauses besides uni-catch clauses.
 This type of catch clauses allows Java to handle different types of exceptions in a single block provided they are not subclasses of each other.
+While it appears to resemble a union type, it is actually in fact the most specific common supertype of the alternatives.